 ASU Foundation scholarship recipients must maintain a minimum 2.5 cumulative institutional GPA.

 ASU Foundation scholarships are typically towards the payment of ASU tuition and fees.
 In some cases, the award may also be used for ASU Housing, ASU Dining, and required textbooks at the ASU Bookstore.

 Foundation scholarship funds are nonrecurring meaning they do not rollover from year to year, unless otherwise explicitly stated.

 Students receiving University scholarships covering 100% of their ASU tuition and fees, room, board, and books are ineligible to receive ASU Foundation Scholarships.

 - Students must have a ASU University Identification Number (UIN) to apply.
 UINs are assigned to students once an Admissions application has been completed.

-- The ASU Foundation Phase I Scholarship Application is available annually during the month of August prior to the beginning of the Fall semester.
+- The ASU Foundation Phase I Scholarship Application is available annually during the spring prior to the beginning of the Fall semester.

 - The ASU Foundation Phase I Scholarship application must be submitted online.

 - Returning students must complete the ASU Foundation Scholarship Application annually for renewal purposes.